 The popular Australian Granny Smith apple grows happily in many parts of the United States.
-Like many of the well-known supermarket varieties, Granny Smith is undergoing something of a renaissance as apple enthusiasts discover that the qualities that have made it so successful as a supermarket apple can also be useful in the home orchard.
+Like many of the well-known supermarket varieties, Granny Smith is undergoing something of a renaissance as apple enthusiasts discover that the qualities that have made it so successful as a commercial apple can also be useful in the home orchard.

 Granny Smith is a versatile apple, great for eating fresh of course, but also a good apple for sweet and savoury salads (since it does not go brown readily) and a good choice for apple pies - slices keep their shape when cooked.
 (For best cooking results, pick when slightly under-ripe).

 Granny Smith prefers the warmer zones - 6 and higher - but can be grown across quite a wide range, and zone 5 is a possibility although be aware that it likes a long growing season to ripen.
 The flavor of home-grown examples in the warmer states can be more complex and interesting than the one-dimensional tart acidity of store-bought apples, particularly if you allow the apples to ripen fully on the tree.

 As well as the distinctive green skin and tart flavor, Granny Smith is well known for its excellent keeping qualities.
 It is one of the best apples for home storage.

 Order now for fall 2014 (warm zones) or spring 2015.

 Please fill in the details below and we will let you know when Granny Smith apple trees are back in stock.

 Delivery discounts.
 Prices are for individual trees excluding delivery.
 There is no minimum quantity but it is cost effective to order in multiples of 4 trees.

 Delivery period: Trees are delivered in March and April.
 However it is best to order as soon as you can to ensure items are reserved for you.
 If you live in a warm zone (e.g. Southern California, Alabama etc.) Fall delivery is possible.
 More details on our spring shipping schedule by state.